CanTalat-Yakan/3DEngine/README.md

 - **Editor**
 - **Engine**

-You can build the package for both the Editor and Engine as standalone components.
+You can build the 3DEngine (Package) for both the Editor and Engine as a MSIX Application or the Engine as a portable Win32 Application.

 ## Upcoming Features and Development Roadmap